MongoEngine/mongoengine/DIFFERENCES.md

 Untested / not implemented yet:
 -----

-* Delta updates for lists / embedded documents (fields that have changed on the document are fully updated)
 * Dynamic documents / `DynamicField`, dynamic addition/deletion of fields
 * Field display name methods
 * `SequenceField`